NebulaFox/exploring_rust/pages/Challenge-Lazy_Loading.md

 [Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=897a513604a9612597e9ebc5d31bd624)
 )

-The above code will not complie
+The above code will not compile
 ```
 error[E0499]: cannot borrow `*context` as mutable more than once at a time
   --> src/main.rs:35:15